Skip to main content

 Q3: Why is there an amount in the Paid Tips column that doesn't affect Net Pay?

-A. ZIP includes Paid Tips such as tips paid through Zenoti Wallet or declared cash tips, as taxable earnings.
-These are included for tax calculation purposes but are not paid out again through direct deposit or paycheck.
+A. ZIP includes Paid Tips - such as tips paid through Zenoti Wallet or declared cash tips, as taxable earnings.
+If your business uses same-day tips, these tips have already been paid out and are included only for tax calculation purposes.
+They are not paid out again through direct deposit or paycheck.

 Q4: When can I initiate payroll?